Avery Homestead: Design

-The Avery Homestead is a two-story Colonial-style house that is believed to have been originally constructed around 1696.
-The main block of the house is built in the double cube of the Georgian style.
-It is unknown if the house originally began as a one-room one-story house with the original structure having been on the current east-end of the main block.
-The expansion and alteration of houses in this way was common in Ledyard and tool markings and different fenestration patterns are supporting evidence for this theory.
-The strongest evidence is the pitsaw marks found on the chimney girts in the hall and parlor, exposed framing and sheathing has markings consistent with a water-powered up-and-down saw.
+The Avery Homestead is a two-story Colonial house that is believed to have been constructed around 1696.
+The main block is built in the double cube of the Georgian style.
+It is unknown if it began as a one-room one-story house with the original structure on the current east-end of the main block.
+The expansion and alteration of houses in this way was common in Ledyard, and tool markings and different fenestration patterns are supporting evidence for this theory.
+The strongest evidence is the pitsaw marks found on the chimney girts in the hall and parlor, and the exposed framing and sheathing has markings consistent with a water-powered up-and-down saw.
 It is certain that the house had achieved its two-story and two-room appearance by 1726 due to its parlor being used as a meeting room for church services.
-Further evidence in the construction of the fireplace flues which indicates that the main block of the house was completed prior to the American Revolution.
-Around 1780, the main house was extended by 5 ft in the rear during a two-story addition that gives the house a slight saltbox appearance.
-This changes were made while under the ownership of Theophilus Avery.
-Around 1870, under the ownership Theophilus Avery's grandson, also Theophilus Avery, the original kitchen ell was removed from the building and became a separate building to the east of the house.
-The new and present ell that was constructed served as an open shed until 1965 when it was converted to a shop and office.
+There is further evidence in the construction of the fireplace flues which indicates that the main block of the house was completed before the American Revolution.

+Around 1780, the main house was extended by 5 ft in the rear during a two-story addition that gives it a slight saltbox appearance.
+These changes were made while under the ownership of Theophilus Avery.
+Around 1870, the original kitchen ell was removed from the building and became a separate building to the east of the house.
+The new and present ell served as an open shed until 1965, when it was converted to a shop and office.